itzalfie01/sandbox-fivem/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for SandboxRP
+about: Suggest an idea for mythicRP
 title: "[FEATURE]"
 labels: enhancement
 assignees: ''